genesys-neu/TRACTOR/README.md

 It is recommended to use the -i (--ip) field for your implementation.
 The default IP address was configured for deployment in Colosseum using SCOPE.
 The ports do not need to be specified UNLESS you are implementing multiple instances of traffic on the same device.
 Then you must specify an unique port for each instance.

--python contains our ML models
+- python contains our ML models

+- utils contains additional utilities

 ## Setup TRACTOR on Colosseum
 Requirements: